 Linux on Chromebooks is an oft-underappreciated option to extend the versatility of Chrome OS.
 Here’s a recent example of adding a music score composition app, complete with audio playback.

-Even if you’re not a Linux user, there are plenty of reasons to run Linux on your Chromebook.
-Here are 5 that provide a lot of bang for the buck.
+Even if you’re not a Linux user, there are plenty of reasons to run Linux on a Chromebook.
+Here are 5 that offer a lot of bang for the buck.

-It’s always great to read a “What exactly can you do on a Chromebook?” article.
-So I did.
-Unfortunately, it illustrates the widespread misperceptions about what a Chromebook can do in 2021.
+It’s always great to read a “What can you do on a Chromebook?” article.
+But these illustrate widespread misperceptions Google Chromebooks.